ccyyturralde/Film-Scanner/SETUP_GUIDE.md

 ## Troubleshooting

 ### Camera Not Detected
-- Make sure camera is in PC/PTP mode
+- Make sure camera is in USB Video/PC Connection mode
-- Close any Canon software (EOS Utility, etc.)
+- Try different USB port or cable
+- Click the 🔄 refresh button
-- Try unplugging and reconnecting the camera
+- Restart the app
-- Run `gphoto2 --auto-detect` to test
+- Check Windows Camera app to see if camera works there

 ### Live View Not Working
-- Some cameras require special settings
-- Check camera manual for "PC Live View" settings
-- Ensure camera is not in locked/standby mode
+- Ensure camera is in the correct USB mode (not just charging mode)

-### Autofocus Fails
-- Some cameras don't support autofocus via gphoto2
+- Some cameras need to be in "Movie" mode
-- You can still focus manually through live view
-- The app will capture even if autofocus fails
+- Try restarting both camera and app
+- Check camera battery level

+### Image Quality Issues
+- Camera captures at whatever resolution/quality it's set to in USB mode
+- For best quality: Use camera's own shutter button and monitor for new files
+- Or: Use a higher-end camera with better USB video quality

 ### Arduino Not Found
 - Check USB connection